stclib/STC/docs/cregex_api.md

 - compile-flags
     - CREG_DOTALL     - dot matches newline too: can be set/overridden by (?s) and (?-s) in the RE
     - CREG_ICASE      - ignore case mode: can be set/overridden by (?i) and (?-i) in the RE
+    - CREG_MULTILINE  - multi-line mode: can be set/overridden by (?m) at the start of the RE
 - match-flags
     - CREG_FULLMATCH  - like start-, end-of-line anchors were in pattern: "^ ... $"
     - CREG_NEXT       - use end of previous match[0] as start of input